Airtnp/Notes/Papers/System/flink.md

       * current position of the input stream at regular intervals
     * Asynchronous Barrier Snapshotting
       * ![image-20191026141053909](D:\OneDrive\Pictures\Typora\image-20191026141053909.png)
-      * operator receives barrier → alignement → write current state to durable storage → forward barrier downstream → global snapshot completed
+      * operator receives barrier → alignment → write current state to durable storage → forward barrier downstream → global snapshot completed
       * Chandy-Lamport algorithm
   * partial re-execution
     * revert all operator states to their respective states taken from the last successful snapshot, restart the input stream starting from the latest barrier where snapshot is.